expectedparrot/edsl/docs/results.rst

 .. code-block:: text

    ┏━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
-   ┃ scenario       ┃ answer                                                                                         ┃
+   ┃ scenario       ┃ comment                                                                                        ┃
    ┃ .topic         ┃ .important_comment                                                                             ┃
    ┡━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┩
-   │ climate change │ I believe climate change is one of the most pressing issues of our time, affecting ecosystems, │ │                │ weather patterns, and global living conditions.
-It's crucial to address it with urgency to     │ │                │ ensure a sustainable future for all.                                                           │ ├────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────┤ │ climate change │ As a celebrity, I believe I have a responsibility to use my platform to advocate for urgent    │ │                │ issues, and climate change is one of the most critical challenges we face today.
-It's          │ │                │ imperative that we all contribute to solutions and raise awareness to protect our planet for   │ │                │ future generations.                                                                            │ ├────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────┤ │ climate change │ I care deeply about climate change and believe it is crucial for us to take action to protect  │ │                │ our planet for future generations.                                                             │ ├────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────┤ │ data privacy   │ As a celebrity, data privacy is paramount to me.
-It's not just about protecting personal       │ │                │ information but also about safeguarding the privacy of my family, friends, and fans.
-In an era │ │                │ where information can be easily accessed and shared, taking steps to ensure data privacy is    │ │                │ crucial.
-It helps in maintaining personal security and preventing unauthorized access to       │ │                │ sensitive information.                                                                         │ └────────────────┴────────────────────────────────────────────────────────────────────────────────────────────────┘
+   │ climate change │ Climate change is a critical issue that affects everyone and everything on the planet.
+As a    │ │                │ student, I believe it's essential to address it for our future.                                │ ├────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────┤ │ data privacy   │ Data privacy is crucial to me because it protects my personal information and ensures that my  │ │                │ data is not misused or accessed without my consent.                                            │ ├────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────┤ │ climate change │ Climate change is one of the most pressing issues of our time, and as a public figure, I       │ │                │ believe it's crucial to use my platform to raise awareness and advocate for sustainable        │ │                │ practices.                                                                                     │ ├────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────┤ │ data privacy   │ Data privacy is crucial, especially as a public figure.
+Protecting personal information is     │ │                │ essential to maintaining security and trust.                                                   │ └────────────────┴────────────────────────────────────────────────────────────────────────────────────────────────┘